Isaac-Tait/Fallfish-Tenkara/content/blog/sasakune-village/index.md

 ---
 title: Doshi River at the Sasakune Village
 description: The weather last week was absolutely spectacular.
 Low humidity, temps in the mid 70's, and lots of sunshine.
-It felt like a crime to not be out and about in the mountains.
+It felt like a crime to not be out and about in the mountains...
 date: 2015-05-11T03:13:00+02:00
 tags: [Yamanashi Prefecture]
 ---